Francis Henry May: Governor of Hong Kong

 In 1912, May was appointed Governor of Hong Kong, a position he occupied in his own right until 1918.
 It was also his last post in the Colonial Service.

 May was the only Governor of Hong Kong to be the target of an assassination attempt.
 He was fired upon near the General Post Office as he rode in a sedan chair after arriving from Fiji in July 1912.
 May was not injured; the bullet lodged in the sedan of his wife.
 The gunman, Li Hung-hung, had a grudge against May.
 Several years before, this former Police Superintendent had imprisoned Li's father, an undesirable mainland immigrant.
 May used a car for daily transport from then onwards.

 On 22 January 1918, May personally negotiated with the remaining member of a gang holed up in the "Siege of Gresson Street", following a running gun battle through the streets of Wanchai in which five police officers were killed.

 In 1919, due to deteriorating health condition, May was relieved of his duty as the Governor.

 Personal

-In 1891 May married Helena Barker, the daughter and heiress of Acting Administrator Major-General Digby Barker of Clare Priory in Suffolk.
+In 1891 May married Helena Barker, the daughter and heiress of Acting Administrator Major-General Sir Digby Barker of Clare Priory in Suffolk.
 They had four daughters, Stella, Phoebe, Iris and Dionne.
 Stella married General Philip de Fonblanque.
 Iris (Olivia Helena) married Edward Hamilton Johnston the Sanskritist in the early 1920s.

 He died at Clare Priory, Suffolk, England.
 He is buried at Clare, Suffolk.